kirandash/redux-saga/redux-saga-tutorial/README.md

     * watchGetUsersRequest saga is watching to action
     * will call the getUsers worker saga
     * It will call the getUsers api

+## 9. Dispatching redux actions from saga using put